 Things to Do in Salzburg, Austria

 It may be surprising to see a restaurant at the top of this list, but St. Peter Stiftskulinarium merits number-one status.
 It’s famous for being the oldest restaurant in the world, as well as for its significant historical clientele and a blend of traditional and modern cuisine.

 Many incorrectly think that Sobrino de Botín in Madrid, which opened in 1725, is the oldest restaurant in the world.
 Admittedly, Sobrino de Botin does hold the record for the oldest continuously running restaurant in the world, but St. Peter Stiftskulinarium boasts the earliest opening date.

-St. Peter Stiftskulinarium opened in the year 803, meaning it’s around 1,200 years old, and just a smidge older than the new kid from Spain.
-It’s is located inside St. Peter’s Abbey which was built in 696.
-It was first documented in a letter to Charlemagne –if your jaw just dropped, I get it.
+St. Peter Stiftskulinarium opened in 803, meaning it’s around 1,200 years old and just a smidge older than the new kid from Spain.
+It is located inside St. Peter’s Abbey, which was built in 696.
+It was first documented in a letter to Charlemagne –if your jaw dropped, I get it.

 It’s said that Christopher Columbus, Johann Georg Faust, and Wolfgang Mozart were all patrons at the restaurant, which was also an inn back in the day.
 Stiftskulinarium also served cardinals, kings, and in more modern times, Bill Clinton, Clint Eastwood, the President of Austria, and other European political figures.